iroy2000/react-redux-boilerplate/README.md

   },
 ```

-This boilerplate shipped with Production Bundle Analysis, it gives you data visualization on helping you to optimize the production assets.
+This boilerplate shipped with `Production Bundle Analysis` tool which will give you insight to optimize the production assets.

 For example, when you run `npm run build` with `"analyzeMode": true`, you should see something like the following at the end of your build.